Assisting with SRO program review

 In spring of 2020, members of PSD communities expressed concerns about the presence of school resource officers in PSD's schools.
 Concerns included but weren’t limited to the existence of a school-to-prison pipeline and the lifelong impact it has on some students in our schools, particularly students of color.
 The PSD Board of Education directed the school district to conduct a comprehensive review of the issue to determine whether to continue the SRO program.

-Board of Education approves 2021-22 SRO contracts, SOPs
+Board approves 2021-22 SRO contracts, SOPs

-On June 29, the PSD Board of Education voted to approve 2021-22 school year updated school resource officer standard operating procedures and agreements with the district’s contracted law enforcement agencies: Fort Collins Police Services, Larimer County Sheriff’s Office and Timnath Police Department.
+On June 29, 2021, the board voted to approve 2021-22 school year updated school resource officer standard operating procedures and agreements with the district’s contracted law enforcement agencies: Fort Collins Police Services, Larimer County Sheriff’s Office and Timnath Police Department.

-May 11 board meeting
+May 11, 2021, board meeting

 At the May 11 meeting, the PSD Board of Education voted to direct district staff to continue the SRO program in PSD schools.
 As part of this decision, staff were asked to draft agreements between the district and the three law enforcement agencies – Fort Collins Police Services, Larimer County Sheriff’s Office and Timnath Police Department – that employ the SROs who serve PSD schools.
-Pending successful negotiations with the three contracted law enforcement agencies, a final version of the contracts will go back to the Board of Education for its review at a future meeting.
-Directors will ultimately vote on whether to approve the agreements, which would be in place for the 2021-22 school year.

-The Board of Education also gave staff directions to update the Standard Operating Procedures, or SOPs, that outline the scope of work of a school resource officer in PSD schools.
+The board also gave staff directions to update the Standard Operating Procedures, or SOPs, that outline the scope of work of a school resource officer in PSD schools.
 The board indicated that it wants staff to integrate feedback from the Community Advisory Council’s final report and recommendations to the board, among other community and board input, into the contracts and/or SOPs, where appropriate.
 SOPs will be finalized prior to the start of the 2021-22 school year.

 Spring 2021 CAC recommendations to the board